Eppo-exp/eppo-docs/docs/guides/debugging-flag-assignment.md

 ### Scenario: Your flag is disabled

 When your flag is disabled, your `flagEvaluationCode` will be `FLAG_UNRECOGNIZED_OR_DISABLED`, and your supplied `defaultValue` will be assigned to `value`.
-Pay attention to your `environmentName` in this scenario since you may not be working in the environment you used to define your allocations.
+Pay attention to your `environmentName` in this scenario since you may not be working in the environment you used to define your flags.

 ```typescript
 const flagKey = 'some-disabled-flag';